-Some groups take inspiration and inerrancy a step farther and say that the King James Bible is the inspired, inerrant Word of God.
+Some groups take inspiration and inerrancy a step farther and say that the King James Bible is the inspired, inerrant, infallible Word of God.
 The followers of Peter Ruckman even believe the italicized words added by translators to improve the reading and understanding of the King James translation, are inerrant and inspired.
 Ruckmanites believe the italicized words are an advanced revelation given to the translators by God.

 Some Evangelicals believe that God has preserved his Words down through history.
-These Evangelicals admit that the original manuscripts do not exist, but they believe God, down through the centuries, has preserved (kept perfect) his Word, and the King James Bible is the preserved Word of God for English-speaking people.
+These Evangelicals admit that the original manuscripts do not exist, but they believe God, down through the centuries, has magically preserved (kept perfect) his Word, and that the King James Bible is the preserved Word of God for English-speaking people.

 If you want a complete, detailed understanding of what most Evangelicals believe about the inspiration and inerrancy of the Bible, please read the 1978 Chicago Statement on Biblical Inerrancy.
 Here is a Who’s Who list of Evangelical scholars who signed the Chicago Statement.